tarynmartin/turing-playlist-fe/README.md

 ### Iteration 3

-Now that the functionality is there for adding a reservation, write some tests:
+Now that the functionality is there for adding a song to the queue, write some tests:
 * Write tests for the form component and another component (not App yet) covering what should be displayed on the page.
 * Write a unit test for the form component that checks that when data is put into the form, the value is reflected in that form input.
 * Write an integration test for App that tests the user flow for adding a new song.